Clnall/Clnall/README.md

 - 👋 Hi, I’m @Clnall
 - 👀 I’m interested in being an enthusiastic coder.
-- 🌱 I’m currently learning JavaScript, HTML5, SQL servers
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...